Top tips for getting sponsored when you’re taking on a challenge

 If you’re training for a challenge, your supporters will enjoy following your progress.
 Let them know how you’re doing with regular updates on your fundraising page.

 If you’re trying to hit a big target, a few smaller fundraising events in the build up can help you get there – sell raffle tickets, have a bake sale or hold a pub quiz.
-If you’re stuck for ideas, check out our A–Z of fun ideas.
-Ask your employer if they can offer any support – every little helps!
+Ask your employer if they can offer any support – every little bit helps!